Kimiblock/prime/readme.md

 # How does `prime` work?

+## Boot process

-When your computer boots, Nvidia modules are blacklisted so that they won't be loaded.
+When your computer boots, `nvidia` module are blacklisted so that they won't be loaded.

-Then, the cron rule added before will enable kernel's default power management for your dGPU.
+Then, the `crontab` rule added before will enable kernel's default power management for your dGPU.

+## Offload applications

-Once you call the command `prime`, it tells the Linux kernel to rescan all PCIe devices and load Nvidia kernel modules to pass some essential syntax to offload on your dGPU.
+Once you call the command `prime`, it loads the `nvidia` kernel modules to offload Applications on your dGPU.

+## Deactivate `dGPU`

-After all applications running through `prime` shutdown, it will remove the Nvidia kernel modules so that other  applications won't use your graphics card from time to time.
-(As I know, Firefox activates my GPU when a video is being played and Chromium activates my GPU every time when it starts)
+After all applications running through `prime` shutdown, it will remove the `nvidia` kernel module so that other applications won't activate your graphics card from time to time.
+(As far as I know, Firefox activates `dGPU` every time when a video is being played.)

+If any applications are using `dGPU` causing `modprobe -r` to fail, `prime` will send a desktop notification and elevate its permission to kill that process.